nisanray/AI-Daily-Tips/README.md

-## 💡AI Daily Tips - AI-Powered Learning Companion
+# 💡AI Daily Tips - AI-Powered Learning Companion

 A sophisticated Flutter application that generates personalized daily tips using Google's Gemini AI.
-Get detailed, educational content tailored to your interests with advanced features for learning and productivity.
+Get detailed, educational content tailored to your interests with advanced features for learning and productivity enhancement.

 ## 🚀 Features